Alex Kurzem: Controversy

-Suspicions about the accuracy and authenticity of Kurzem's story were first raised in the late 1990s at the Melbourne Holocaust Centre.
-The Testimonies Director at the Centre, Phillip Maisel, who recorded Kurzem's story formed the impression that his interviewee was not being entirely truthful: "There was something strange about his story, something didn't add up."
-Forensic researcher Colleen Fitzpatrick, who was previously instrumental in exposing two books about the Holocaust as fraudulent, wrote that there are similarities in the Narrative to those, and that Maisel, an experienced interviewer of many survivors, had read accounts from the Yizkor book of Koidanow that the massacre was done in a surprise action and was over within hours contrary to Kurzem's claims.
-According to her, Maisel had asked Kurzem about hiding his circumcision and received an evasive answer very untypical of other survivors, and that Maizel claimed Kurzem said he was unsure about his memory of his mother being shot.
-Fitzpatrick, along with Dr. Barry Resnick, discovered that the GILF document on which his reparations were based and which is published in the book is an unauthentic translation to English and the original was never submitted.
-No records of an Ilya Galpern/Halperin or his mother exist although records of other Galperin family members murdered in the town do exist.
-She claims Kurzem was removed from the Melbourne Holocaust Centre after remarking that it was a business.
-Fitzpatrick wrote that she had an email exchange between Mark Kurzem and a cousin of his, speaking about receiving the highest payment possible.
-And concluded: "Mr. Kurzem not only has and will continue to experience substantial financial gain and recognition from his books and his movie, he also lectures internationally to school children, thereby feeding the next generation with what may be distortions of the truth."

-In 2013, Alex Kurzem has been cleared to continue receiving compensation from the German Government.
+As of 2013, Alex Kurzem has been cleared to continue receiving compensation from the German Government.
 The Jewish Claims Conference ordered the investigation.
 The report of the ombudsman was "satisfied Mr Kurzem was Jewish; was separated from his parents during the war; lived under a false identity for at least 18 months, and; that his life had been in danger".

 There is no doubt that he is the "mascot" boy, but the members of the Latvian SS unit still claim they were not part of the Slonim massacre and had not participated in any atrocities in accordance with the deposition Kurzem wrote for Kārlis Lobe.
 In the book Mark Kurzem tells of the doubts raised on both sides, claiming the Latvian denials were planned and expected but that the Jewish ones were a surprise.